vintasoftware/GPTBundle/README.md

 There are three available commands for running tests:

-1. `npm run test` or `npm test` – runs all test cases.
+1. `pnpm run test` or `pnpm test` – runs all test cases.
-2. `npm run test:cov` – runs all tests and generates a coverage report.
+2. `pnpm run test:cov` – runs all tests and generates a coverage report.
-3. `npm run test:watch` – runs all tests in watch mode.
+3. `pnpm run test:watch` – runs all tests in watch mode.

 NOTE: Running these commands in the root directory will trigger all tests from all packages.
 However, if you run them within a specific package directory, only the tests associated with that package will be executed.